sharetribe/flex-docs/src/docs/ftw-analytics/template-sitemap/index.md

 ### robots.txt

-The [your-domain]**/robots.txt** file details the authenticated routes that crawlers should avoid, and exposes the URL to the main sitemap.
+The [your-domain]**/robots.txt** file details the authenticated routes as disallowed for crawlers, and exposes the URL to the main sitemap.
 If you custom develop routes that require authentication, it is a good idea to specify them here.